A Survey on Collaborating Small and Large Language Models for Performance, Cost-effectiveness, Cloud-edge Privacy, and Trustworthiness: Collaboration for Cost-Effectiveness Trade-off

-High-quality data is essential for effective pre-training, yet real-world corpora are often noisy, inflating computational cost and degrading performance.
-SLM–LLM collaboration addresses this by filtering and refining datasets to improve data efficiency.
-For example, SALT~\cite{rawat2024little} uses compact models to provide soft labels and select informative samples, accelerating LLM pre-training while reducing FLOPs and energy.
-Conversely, \citet{ankner2024perplexed} employ perplexity-based pruning with SLM scorers to remove low-yield data, reducing optimization steps and enhancing generalization.
+High-quality data are vital for language model training, yet real-world corpora are often low-quality and noisy.
+Using low-quality data inflates computational costs and degrades model performance.
+SLM–LLM collaboration enhances data curation cost-effectively: (1) SLMs select or reshape data for LLM pretraining to boost performance with less data (Fig.~\ref{fig:dc1}); (2) SLMs estimate data quality (e.g., perplexity) to guide LLM pretraining efficiently (Fig.~\ref{fig:dc2}).
+For instance, the SALT~\cite{rawat2024little} shows that a compact model can supply soft labels and identify informative hard examples, accelerating large-model pre-training while improving quality, reducing steps, FLOPs, and energy; Conversely, \citet{ankner2024perplexed} adopts perplexity-based filtering with an SLM as the reference scorer to remove low-yield documents/tokens, cutting the optimization steps needed to reach a target loss.

-\textbf{(2) Co-Curriculum}
+\paragraph{(2) Co-Curriculum}